Fiend-Star-666/tennis-front-master/README.md

-# This was just an app to get Familiar with React-Redux from scratch.
+# This was just the Front-end of the app to get Familiar with React-Redux from scratch.

+Backend of this app: https://github.com/Fiend-Star-666/Tennis-Info